Home

 General

-A: The toolkit has different components intended to support different types of users, with different requirements, such as application developers, technology enthusiasts, and researchers.
-See the Overview for details.
+The toolkit has different components intended to support different types of users, with different requirements, such as application developers, technology enthusiasts, and researchers.
+See the About page for details.

 Q: What is in the toolkit ?

-A: The toolkit is actually a collection of different kinds of components, all related to digital ink and handwriting recognition.
+A: The Lipi Toolkit website actually offers a collection of different kinds of components and resources, all related to digital ink and handwriting recognition.
 Most (but not all) have source code along with binaries.
-The major categories of components are listed below.
+The major categories are listed below.

 Q: What can you use LipiTk for ?